SeanHiseman/Social-media-prototype/README.md

 # Social-media-prototype
 Social video, image and text sharing site

-This is very much a work in progress, many features to be added and bugs to be fixed!

-Contains a small content database for testing, just some videos I found.
-Better content will be added

-Current code uses Flask but I'm working on a version using Next.js instead
+No loner working on this version, currently building a version using Node.js instead of Flask.
+This will be released in a separate repository.